» The U.S. is the third largest exporter of LNG globally, trailing only Qatar and Australia in total export volumes

 Over the past two decades, natural gas exports from the U.S. have been booming, increasing over 18-fold from 2000 to 2019.
 This growth has helped bring the U.S., which imported 20% of its natural gas needs back in 2007, into a position where it became a net exporter of natural gas since 2017.
 In fact, the U.S. has become the third-largest LNG exporter in the world behind Qatar and Australia.

-Over the last 18 years, natural gas exports from the U.S. have been booming, increasing over 14-fold from 2000 to 2018.* This growth has helped bring the U.S., which imported 20% of its natural gas needs back in 2007, into a position where it became a net exporter of natural gas in 2017.
 The boost to exports and reduction in dependence on imports is due to rapid growth in U.S. natural gas production since 2005, driven by the discovery and exploitation of significant shale natural gas resources.
-Today, about 70% of natural gas exports are via pipeline and 30% is shipped in the form of LNG.
-We believe there are good prospects for growth in both channels.
+Today, about 61% of natural gas exports are via pipeline, and 39% is shipped in the form of LNG.
+We believe there remain good prospects for growth in both channels.

 In 2016, the first LNG export terminal in the U.S. was opened in Louisiana.
-The EIA called the terminal “a milestone…that has put the United States in a new position in worldwide energy trade.”
-There are four LNG export terminals operating today.
-Ten more have been approved, four of which are under construction, and 18 more are pending government approval.
-The EIA projects that U.S. LNG export capacity will reach 8.9 billion cubic ft. per day (Bcf/d) before the end of 2019, making the U.S. the third largest exporter in the world behind Australia and Qatar.
-By 2021, the U.S. should be able to export over 10 Bcf/d of natural gas or approximately 11% of current U.S. production.
+The U.S. Energy Information Administration (EIA) called the terminal “a milestone…that has put the United States in a new position in worldwide energy trade.”1 There are seven LNG export terminals operating today.
+Fifteen more have been approved, seven of which are under construction, and nine more are pending government approval.

 Pipeline Exports to Mexico